 Bonus: When you feel stress rising, ask yourself, what are my bigger than self goals and how is this an opportunity to serve them?

-Values: Write out your most important values (e.g., being a caring mother, being the friend who reaches out, etc.), and every evening jot down how the day’s events contributed to you living out those values.
+Values: Write out your most important values (e.g., being a caring mother, being the friend who reaches out, etc.).
+Every evening jot down how the day’s events contributed to you living out those values.